-- 3a Views of and from the Chilterns AONB are protected especially from public viewpoints on Watlington Hill National Trust land and the White Mark.
-(Important views document) - 3b Ponds, streams and the springs and groundwater sources of the streams are protected and enhanced.
-(See Map 8) - 3c Flood risk is managed appropriately and reduced where necessary, and the natural management of water flows is improved to benefit areas identified in Flood zones 2 and 3. - 3d A net gain in biodiversity is achieved wherever possible, with a particular focus on creating wildlife corridors and linkage of habitats within and beyond the identified development sites.
+- (a) Views of and from the Chilterns AONB are protected especially from public viewpoints on Watlington Hill National Trust land and the White Mark.
+(WNDP 8 Photographs) - (b) Ponds, streams and the springs and groundwater sources of the streams are protected and enhanced.
+(WNDP 7 Map 8) - (c) Flood risk is assessed where necessary, and the natural management of water flows is improved to benefit areas identified in Flood zones 2 and 3. - (d) A net gain in biodiversity is achieved wherever possible, with a particular focus on creating wildlife corridors and linkage of habitats within and beyond the identified development sites. - (e) Good design limits the impact of light pollution from artificial light on the area surrounding the development in order to preserve existing dark skies around Watlington.